matrix-org/matrix-spec-proposals/proposals/1762-3pid-did.md

 # Proposal to support user-owned identifiers as 3rd party identifiers (3PID)

 Email and phone numbers are well-established third party identifiers (3PID).
 The verification that a user owns such an identifiers is usually done by sending an email or SMS.
-This requires interaction from the user and is not immediate.
+The finalization of the verification requires interaction from the user.
 With the advances in blockchain technologies, so-called user-owned or "distributed identifiers" (DID) have been established that are created, owned and controlled by the person herself.
-The ownership of DIDs are verifiable by third-parties immediately, usually using cryptographic calculations and public/private key pairs.
-Shared secrets (passwords) are not required.
-Therefore, DIDs are good candidates to authenticate a user when logging in to a matrix home server.
+Third-parties can verify the ownership of DIDs by verifying cryptographic signatures.

-For the matrix protocol, this means that DIDs can be associated to a user account immediately, and that autentication can be done with the username and 3PID only, without using the user's password.
+For the matrix protocol, this means

+* that DIDs can be associated and verified with a user account without user-interaction, and
+* that autentication can be done with the username, 3PID and a signature only, without using the user's password similar to [email based authentication via identity server](https://matrix.org/docs/spec/client_server/r0.4.0.html#email-based-identity-server).

+Both aspects should be defined in separate MSCs and are mentioned as motivation why DIDs are a good candidate for a new 3PID type.

 While DIDs are not human-friendly identifiers by definition there are some DID methods that associate a human-friendly id to DIDs.
-These ids/names can be used to find matrix users through the identity servers.
-The details for such a search by DID names should be defined in a new MSC.
+These ids/names can be used to lookup matrix users through the identity servers as well (in addition to using DIDs for lookup).
+The details for such a lookup by DID names should be defined in a new MSC.

 ## Proposal